Division of Diversity and Community Engagement

 The DDCE includes more than fifty units, programs, projects, and initiatives and works in four strategic areas: campus culture, community engagement, pre-K-16 education pipeline, and research.

 The Gender and Sexuality Center provide opportunities for all members of the UT Austin community to explore, organize, and promote learning around issues of gender and sexuality.
-The center also facilitates a greater responsiveness to the needs of women and the LGBTQ communities through education, outreach, and advocacy.
+The center also facilitates a greater responsiveness to the needs of women and the LGBTQIA+ communities through education, outreach, and advocacy.
 The Multicultural Engagement Center develops leaders and provides training to students on the multicultural and diverse society in which we live.
 Women in Stem (WiSTEM) aims to close the STEM gender gap by creating an inspired and diverse community of STEM leaders.

 The Hogg Foundation for Mental Health funds and advocates for programs in mental health service research and public policy analysis.

-The Longhorn Center for Community Engagement (LCCE) fosters and supports the development of academic service learning classes on campus and connects students, faculty, and staff to service projects on campus and throughout the greater Austin area.
+The Center for Community Engagement (CCE) fosters and supports the development of academic service learning classes on campus and connects students, faculty, and staff to service projects on campus and throughout the greater Austin area.
 The John S. and Drucie R. Chase Building pays homage to one of the first Black students at UT, John Saunders Chase.
 The University purchased the first commercial building that he designed to serve as the CCE East Austin location.
-It functions as a center for community engagement activities and facilitates collaboration around social justice, economic development, education, health care and equity and access issues.
+It functions as a center for community engagement activities and facilitates collaboration around social justice, economic development, education, health care, and equity and access issues.
 It also houses the Texas Grants Resource Center, which helps students, faculty, and the public find funding for research projects and nonprofit activities.

 Disability and Access works to ensure that all students have equal access to the University’s programs and services.
 Eligibility and specific accommodations are based on appropriate documentation and individual student needs.